 Frontotemporal dementia (FTD) is a clinical term that refers to a group of progressive neurodegenerative disorders that affect the frontal and temporal lobes causing personality change (apathy, disinhibition, loss of insight and emotional control), loss of the ability to recognize the meaning of words and objects, language dysfunction, and global cognitive decline.
 Three clinical FTD syndromes are recognized: behavioral variant of FTD, semantic dementia, and progressive nonfluent aphasia.
 Because behavior and personality change may be a presenting symptom, FTDs are often initially diagnosed as psychiatric disorders.
 FTDs have an earlier onset than AD and, at an early stage, do not cause the memory loss and visuo-spatial disorientation that are so characteristic of AD.
 There is an overlap between FTDs, amyotrophic lateral sclerosis, and atypical parkinsonian syndromes (progressive supranuclear palsy and corticobasal degeneration).
-There are several clinicopathological entities in the FTD group, which together account for 10 to 20 percent of dementia, being the second or third most common cause of dementia after AD and dementia with Lewy bodies.
+The FTDs account for 10 to 20 percent of dementia, being the second or third most common cause of dementia after AD and dementia with Lewy bodies.
 About 40% of FTLDs are familial, many of them autosomal dominant.
-Genes involved in autosomal dominant FTDs are MAPT, which encodes microtubule-associated protein tau, PGRN (progranulin), and C9ORF72.
+Genes involved in autosomal dominant FTDs are MAPT, which encodes microtubule-associated protein tau, GRN (progranulin), and C9ORF72.